Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [x] The system went from supervised learning to reinforcement learning.
 - [ ] The system evolved from supervised learning to unsupervised learning.
-- [ ] The system evolved from unsupervised learnin9 to supervised learning.
+- [ ] The system evolved from unsupervised learning to supervised learning.
 - [ ] The system evolved from reinforcement learning to unsupervised learning.

 #### Q44.
 The security company you work for is thinking about adding machine learning algorithms to their computer network threat detection appliance.
 What is one advantage of using machine learning?